crybx/Grabby/DEV_SETUP.md

 # Grabby Development Setup

-This guide helps you set up a development environment for Grabby, a Chrome extension for extracting and saving readable content from web pages.
+This guide helps you set up a development environment for Grabby, a Chrome extension that saves web pages as clean, readable files and tracks your reading progress across ongoing stories.

 ## Prerequisites